A Synonymous Variational Perspective on the Rate-Distortion-Perception Tradeoff: Tight-Bound Characterization and Jensen-Limit Synonymous RDP Relaxation

-Since this term does not involve the reconstructed signal sample $\hat{\boldsymbol{x}}_j$ or the reconstruction process, the second expectation is omitted in the above analysis.
-In this form, the expression inside the integral takes a clearer KL-divergence-like structure, with the numerator given by the true marginal distribution of the source signal $\boldsymbol{x}$ and the denominator given by the marginal distribution of any sample $\boldsymbol{x}_i$ in the ideal synset $\boldsymbol{\mathcal{X}}$.
+Since this term does not involve the reconstructed signal sample $\hat{\boldsymbol{x}}_j$ or the reconstruction process, the second expectation is omitted in the above analysis. $\rho = 1$ corresponds to the tight second term, while $\rho \rightarrow 0$ yields a Jensen limit form

+In this form, the expression inside the integral takes a clearer KL-divergence-like structure, with the numerator given by the true marginal distribution of the source signal $\boldsymbol{x}$ and the denominator given by the marginal distribution of any sample $\boldsymbol{x}_i$ in the ideal synset $\boldsymbol{\mathcal{X}}$. }

 As this analysis does not involve the parameters $\boldsymbol{\theta}$ of the generative model $g_s(\cdot,;\boldsymbol{\theta})$ and depends only on the source distribution $p_{\boldsymbol{X}}(\boldsymbol{x})$ and the corresponding ideal synset $\boldsymbol{\mathcal{X}}$, the result can be denoted as